Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 “Never concentrated, 11 oranges per bottle, one serving of fruit.”
 The things people really want to know.

-Shopify merchant Leesa optimizes their product page with long-form content, structuring it so that they don’t overwhelm users or bore them if they don’t want to read about the product.
+Shopify merchant Leesa optimizes their product page with high-quality long-form content, structuring it so that they don’t overwhelm users or bore them if they don’t want to read about the product.

 This works to provide context and content for SEO and solve user problems.